AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/create-forms.md

 +++ Step 1: Add the Adaptive Forms Block to your Edge Delivery Services (EDS) project.

-The Adaptive  empowers users to create forms for an Edge Delivery ServicesSite.
+The Adaptive  empowers users to create forms for an Edge Delivery Service Site.
 However, this block isn't included in the default AEM boilerplate (used to create an Edge Delivery Services project).
 To seamlessly integrate the Adaptive Forms Block into your Edge Delivery Services project:

 1. **Clone the Adaptive Forms Block repository**: Clone the [Adaptive Forms Block repository](https://github.com/adobe-rnd/form-block) on your local machine.
 It contains the code to render the form on an EDS webpage.
 In this document, the local folder of your Forms Block repository is referred as `[Adaptive Forms Block repository]`.
 1. **Locate the Adaptive Forms Block Repository:** Access the [Adaptive Forms Block repository]/blocks/src folder and copy its content.